adamwathan/laravel-workshop-kw/agenda.md

 Part 2: Building Some Features
 ------------------------------

+1. Registration and sign in
-1. Creating a new tweet
+2. Creating a new tweet
     + CSRF
     + Validation
         * Defining rules